AnimaApp/docs/src/v3/collaborate/play.md

 # **Play Mode**

-In **Play** mode, you can interact with the code-based prototype and all its Anima features.
+In **Play** mode, you can interact with the code-based prototype and all its Anima features in the browser.

 To see all the other screens in the project without leaving **Omni** view, click on the project’s name to expand the navigation menu.